ThaliaBuecherGmbH/thalia-trace-starter/README.md

 This simple mechanism allows us to

 * Collect metrics transparently of complex invocation chains
-* keep infrastrucure costs low.
+* Keep infrastrucure costs low.
 We do not need a big central data store
-* reduce or eliminate security concerns
+* Reduce or eliminate security concerns
-* support our development teams to keep an eye on application and system performance
+* Support our development teams to keep an eye on application and system performance

 ## How